 AAJ must receive the names of the coach for each team in order to have a team contact and to allow them to observe the competition.
 A coach may be a law student but may not be a student who is competing in the competition.
 Coaches do not need to be members of AAJ and should not register for the STAC event.
-Coaches must complete this online survey listing the team the coach is associated with by February 1, 2023.
-This is the information that will be sent to the regional coordinators to communicatelogistics.
+Coaches must have completed registration by February 1, 2023.
+Any change in coaches between regionals and nationals must be sent to STAC@justice.org.